-- •There are 24 bus routes connecting in Irvine - •But there are 90,000 single commuter routes driven daily in Irvine - •About 50 commuters leave within two miles of your home and go to work within two miles of your work - •Drivers can pick you up and drop you off at a standard time without walking to a bus stop and waiting, or requiring a bus transfer - •Commuters get to use the carpool lane - •Total savings to a employee carpooler at UCI is \$500 in gas and \$500 in parking for a total of \$1,000 per year per carpooler. - •It also saves 8,000 miles driving on average, saving 4 tons of CO2 for each carpooler beyond the first - •Some industry or business employees can save much more on parking - •Carpooling also saves on smog and particulate pollution - •A fair amount of carpooling can save the state money that would have been needed for new freeway lanes - •A fair amount can also save time and emissions from stalled traffic - •About 10% carpool now, but new interest can bring this up to 15%.
+- •There are 24 bus routes connecting in Irvine - •But there are 90,000 single commuter routes driven daily in Irvine - •About 50 commuters leave within two miles of your home and go to work within two miles of your work - •Drivers can pick you up and drop you off at a standard time without walking to a bus stop and waiting, or requiring a bus transfer - •Commuters get to use the carpool lane - •Total savings to an employee carpooler at UCI is \$500 in gas and \$500-\$750 in parking for a total of over \$1,000 per year per carpooler. - •It also saves 8,000 miles driving on average, saving 4 tons of CO2 for each carpooler beyond the first (without each driver having to buy a Prius) - •Some industry or business employees can save much more on parking - •Carpooling also saves on smog and particulate pollution - •A fair amount of carpooling can save the state money that would have been needed for new freeway lanes - •A fair amount can also save time and emissions from stalled traffic - •About 10% carpool now, but new interest can bring this up to 15%.